Let's get the question out in the open: is it a sin to use AI when studying Scripture?

 In Acts 17:11, the Bereans are praised because "they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true."
 Notice what is celebrated: diligence and verification, not the unaided rejection of all outside help.

 The early church fathers wrote extensive commentaries precisely because they understood that Scripture requires effort to understand across time, culture, and language.
 Origen, Jerome, Augustine, and Chrysostom all devoted their lives to making Scripture accessible to ordinary believers.
-Are we to believe that their tools of scholarship were spiritually illegitimate?
+Their tools of scholarship were not spiritually illegitimate, and neither are ours.

 A Practical Framework